Dexter Fergie

 Dexter Fergie is a doctoral candidate in US and global history, specializing in the history of international organizations, infrastructure, and US foreign relations.
 He is also an interviewer for the New Books Network podcast.

-Dexter has been the recipient of several awards and fellowships, including the Social Sciences and Humanities Research Council of Canada Doctoral Scholarship and the Truman Library Dissertation Year Fellowship.
+Dexter has been the recipient of several awards and fellowships, including from the Social Sciences and Humanities Research Council of Canada, the Society of Historians of American Foreign Relations, and the Harry S. Truman Library.

 Dexter has a BA in international relations and an MA in history, both from the University of British Columbia.